8 Tips for Safe Online Shopping

 Keep a close tab on your credit card statements, even after you’ve received your purchased item.
 “It’s always smart to ensure that there were no hidden charges tacked on, or unfamiliar names deducting from your account,” Kanwar suggests.

-Next, beware of the sneaky ways online retailers get you to spend more money.
+Now that you’re familiar with these safe online shopping tips, find out the sneaky ways online retailers get you to spend more money.